PAULOTEK/PAULOTEK/README.md

   I have a degree in systems analysis and development.
   - 🌱 I'm currently working at I'm looking to work with DevOps;
-  - 👯 I'm specializing to become a data engineer;
+  - 👯 I'm specializing to become a MBA em DevOps, DevSecOps e Cloud;

 </p>